 Clarification Statement: Emphasis is on the quantitative conservation of momentum in interactions and the qualitative meaning of this principle.
 Examples could include one-dimensional elastic or inelastic collisions between objects within the system.
+Assessment

-Assessment Boundary: Assessment is limited to systems of two macroscopic bodies moving in one dimension and does not include naming the types of collisions.
+Boundary: Assessment is limited to systems of two macroscopic bodies moving in one dimension and does not include naming the types of collisions.

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Using Mathematics and Computational • Momentum is defined for a particular frame of reference; it Systems and System Thinking: is the mass times the velocity of the object.
-Models: Use mathematical, computational, and/or algorithmic representations of phenomena or design solutions to describe and/or support claims and/or explanations.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Using Mathematics and Computational Thinking: Use mathematical, computational, and/or algorithmic representations of phenomena or design solutions to describe and/or support claims and/or explanations.
+Momentum is defined for a particular frame of reference; it is the mass times the velocity of the object.
 If a system interacts with objects outside itself, the total momentum of the system can change; however, any such change is balanced by change in the momentum of objects outside the system.
-When investigating or describing a system, the boundaries and initial conditions of the system need to be defined.

-PH.PS2.3 Apply scientific and engineering ideas to design, evaluate, and refine a device that minimizes the force on a macroscopic object during a collision.\

-Clarification Statement: An example of evaluation could include determining the success of the device at protecting an object from damage.
-Examples of devices could include football helmets, parachutes, and car restraint systems, such as seatbelts and airbags.
-Refinement of the device may include modifying one or more parts or all of the device to improve performance of the device.
-Assessment Boundary: Assessment is limited to qualitative evaluations and/or algebraic manipulations.

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Designing Solutions: Design, evaluate, and/or refine a solution to a complex real-world problem, based on scientific knowledge, student-generated sources of evidence, prioritized criteria, and tradeoff considerations. • If a system interacts with objects outside itself, the total momentum of the system can change; however, any such change is balanced by change in the momentum of objects outside the system.
-Criteria and constraints also include satisfying any requirements set by society, such as taking issues of risk mitigation into account, and they should be quantified to the extent possible and stated in such a way that one can tell if a given design meets them.
-Ci ause and Effect: Systems can be designed to cause a desired effect.
+Systems and System Models: When investigating or describing a system, the boundaries and initial conditions of the system need to be defined.
+PH.PS2.3 Apply scientific and engineering ideas to c object during a collision. lesign, evaluate, and refine a device that minimizes the force on a macros scopic Clarification Statement: An example of evaluation of could include football helmets, parachutes, and car more parts or all of the device to improve performant is limited to qualitative evaluations and/or algebraic could include determining the success of the device at protecting an object restraint systems, such as seatbelts and airbags.
+Refinement of the device ince of the device.
+Assessment Boundary: Assessment manipulations. t from damage.
+Examples of devices may include modifying one or Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Designing Solutions: Design, evaluate, and/or refine a solution to a complex real-world problem, based on scientific knowledge, student- generated sources of evidence, prioritized criteria, and tradeoff considerations.
+If a system interacts with objects outside itself, the total momentum of the system can change; however, any such change is balanced by change in the momentum of objects outside the system.
+Criteria and constraints also include satisfying any requirements set by society, such as taking issues of risk mitigation into account, and they should be quantified to the extent possible and stated in such a way that one can Cause and Effect: Systems can be designed to cause a desired effect.